 Positive reinforcement training is the best way to train this breed.
 There needs to be something in it for this dog to be trained.
 And he’s likely to sulk if you’re too harsh with him.
 Spend time discovering what your pup likes, and use this in your training regime to motivate him.
 All dogs are different, so it’s important to find out what works with your pooch.

 Socialization is a must for all dogs, but particularly for overprotective dogs like this little Lhasa.
 The optimum window for effective doggy socialization is 3 to 12 weeks.
-A reputable breeder will start the process, but it’ll be down to you to continue it when you take him home.
+A reputable breeder will start the process, but it’ll be up to you to continue it when you take him home.

 Mix him with as many unfamiliar humans and new dogs as you can.
 Expose him to things that he’ll encounter in his new life, such as loud sidewalks, elevator rides, and his grooming regime.
 It’ll increase his confidence and instill politeness into him.